drshahizan/special-topic-data-engineering/assignment/API/submission/Regex/Report_Regex.md

 ```

 <h3>Step 2: Connect to MongoDB</h3>
-Create a connection to the MongoDB database using the pymongo library and MongoDB database credentials including the Mongo URI, database name and collection name.
+To establish a link with the MongoDB database, utilize the pymongo library along with the appropriate credentials such as the Mongo URI, database name, and collection name.

 ```python
 # Create a new MongoDB client